WylieKuhn/NASCAR-API-WRAPPER/README.md

 schedule = api.get_season_schedule()
 ```

-To get the data returned as a dataframe simple:
+To get the data returned as a dataframe is simple:
 ```python
 api = NASCARWrapper()
 schedule = api.get_season_schedule(as_dataframe=True)